HMM

 One of the well known machine learning algorithms in the sequential data analysis is Hidden Markov Model (HMM).
 It has been one of the popular algorithms used in speech recognition, handwriting recognition, and time series analysis.

-Hidden Markov Model (HMM) are a type of probabilistic model.
-It assumes that the data is generated by unobserved (hidden) states while we can only observe the outputs from the states.
+Hidden Markov Model (HMM) is a type of probabilistic model.
+It assumes that the data is generated by unobserved (hidden) states while we can only observe the probabilistic outputs from the states.

 Imagine there are two urns, one with 10 red balls and 5 blue balls, and the other with 5 red balls and 10 blue balls.
 There's a person who picks one of the urns randomly and picks a ball from it.